Boyden–Hull Junior/High School: Facilities

 A new school building was completed by the 1964–65 school year.
 Most of the school building was remodeled in the 1980s.
 The auditorium was renovated in July 2013 and reopened in time for the 2013–14 school year.
 The gymnasium was refurbished in 2015.
 A remodeling project worth $11.2 million was approved in February 2018.
 Additions to the school took place throughout 2018 and 2019.

 A vote to acquire land from the city of Hull and Herman Oldenkamp for Boyden–Hull's team sports took place in August 1964.
 Boyden–Hull's athletic field was named for the consolidated district's first superintendent, A. R. Hesla, in 1974.
 The football and track facilities there are shared with Western Christian.
 The concession stand at Hesla Field was rebuilt in summer 2016.

 Extracurricular activities

 The STORM (Students Teaching Others Role Modeling) Team was organized in the late 1990s.
 The student organization is mainly active around Red Ribbon Week and also volunteers at the local chapter of the Ronald McDonald House.
 Boyden–Hull Summer Theatre began in 2009.

 Athletics

 Comets

 A men's basketball team by the Boyden–Hull Comets moniker had begun play by the 1960–61 school year.
 Men's track began by 1961, and baseball by 1963.
 Boyden–Hull began fielding a football team in 1964.
 By 1965, the school had joined the Siouxland Conference.
 The Comet wrestling program started in the 1976–1977 school year.

 Boyden–Hull tied West Harrison for a men's state track title in 1970.
-The women's track team's highest finish was in 1984.
-They tied Le Mars Gehlen for second place.